-- It is necessary for you to have a Window-based laptop for Excel modelling although it is possible that a Macbased laptop can be used for Excel modelling.
-If this course is delivered in classroom and Cambridge, then there is a possibility that students use computers in the computer lab.
-In the latter, if you do not have a laptop, be prepared to stay in Cambridge for a few more days after 12th December 2022 so that you can conduct Excel modelling in relation to your course assessment in the CJBS Computer Lab - subject to availability of the lab. - The level of mathematical theory may be below the expectation of some CUED students.
+- Reserve a compulsory Q&A session for the course assessment on 11th December 2023. - It is necessary for you to have a Window-based or MacOS laptop for Excel modelling.
+There is a possibility that students use computers in the computer lab.
+If you do not have a laptop, be prepared to stay in Cambridge for a few more days after 11th December 2023 so that you can conduct Excel modelling in relation to your course assessment in the CJBS Computer Lab - subject to the availability of the lab. - The level of mathematical theory may be below the expectation of some CUED students.